felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 choose it.
 Imagine how you will feel when you finally get the answer you craved!

-**Learning is not a skill.
-We are all lifelong learners.** What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around their way of learning.
+Learning  does not have to be  a skill. **We are all lifelong learners.** What allows some people to learn faster than others is that they have created and optimized a learning system that is suited around their way of learning.
 When I realized that the core mission of DevOps is to create a system that